eduardoarndt/go-design-patterns/factory/README.md

 Factory Interface: Specifies a method (CreateCar()) for creating Car objects.

-Factory Logic: The factory decides which type of car to create based on input (e.g., returns ElectricCar for "tesla", GasCar otherwise).
+Factory Logic: The factory decides which type of car to create based on the client's preferences.
+This is exampled here by using environment variables, but it could be based on any logic.

 Client Code: Requests cars from the factory without knowing the creation details, using the returned objects through the common interface.